-Phi Finney McDonald acts for the Representative Applicant in class action proceedings commenced against Boral Limited (Boral) in the Federal Court of Australia on behalf of investors who acquired Boral shares, American Depository Receipts (ADRs) or Equity Swaps during the period from 21 November 2016 to 10 February 2020 (inclusive) (Claim Period).
+Phi Finney McDonald acts for the Representative Applicant in closed class action proceedings commenced against Boral Limited (Boral) in the Federal Court of Australia on behalf of investors who acquired Boral shares, American Depository Receipts (ADRs) or Equity Swaps.

 This action is being funded by Therium Litigation Finance AF IC.
-To register your interest and obtain more information about the class action, please email classactions@phifinneymcdonald.com.
+Registrations for the class action have closed.
+However, if you have any questions, please email classactions@phifinneymcdonald.com.

 Background